Jewels of Diana, Princess of Wales: Two-stoned gold cuff bracelet

-During an official engagement at the Lord Gage Centre for Old People, a nursing home run by The Guinness Partnership, in 1990, the Princess wore a gold cuff bracelet which featured two blue stones at its centre.
+During an official engagement at the Lord Gage Centre for Old People, a nursing home run by The Guinness Partnership, in 1990, the princess wore a gold cuff bracelet which featured two blue stones at its centre.
 The piece has been worn by Diana's daughter-in-law, the Duchess of Sussex, at numerous occasions following her marriage to Prince Harry.

 Double crescent bracelet

 Created by Verdura back in 1944, Diana was seen wearing the bracelet during the auction of her outfits in New York in 1997.
 The piece is made out of "18k gold and platinum set with 137 round diamonds", and its "interlocking Cs derive from the cipher of Diana, Roman goddess of the hunt".
-The Princess also wore a pair of earrings at the event, known as Diana Earclips and made out of "mabé pearl, diamond, platinum and 18k yellow gold".
+The princess also wore a pair of earrings at the event, known as Diana Earclips and made out of "mabé pearl, diamond, platinum and 18k yellow gold".

 Bulgari bracelet

-On 31 August 1997, the Princess was wearing a Bulgari seed-pearl bracelet that was held at each end with diamond-encrusted dragons which were given to her by Dodi Fayed.
-It was last worn by the Princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
+On 31 August 1997, the princess was wearing a Bulgari seed pearl bracelet that was held at each end with diamond encrusted dragons which were given to her by Dodi Fayed.
+It was last worn by the princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
 It is said that due to the impact of the collision the bracelet broke "scattered on the back seat and floor", what was recovered of the bracelet, in part, was "6 white pearls".

 Gold Jaeger-Lecoultre watch

-One of the Princess' favorite watches, she had worn it (or one similar) for years as early as 1991.
-It was last worn by the Princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
+One of the princess' favourite watches, she had worn it (or one similar) for years as early as 1991.
+It was last worn by the princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.

 Suites

 Sultan of Oman diamond and sapphire suite

 During her 1986 visit to Oman, Diana was given a set of crescent-shaped geometric diamond and sapphire necklace, earrings, and bracelet by the Sultan of Oman.
-The Princess famously wore the set together with the Spencer Tiara during a state visit to Germany in 1987.
+The princess famously wore the set together with the Spencer Tiara during a state visit to Germany in 1987.

 Bulgari suite

-During the final months of the Princess's life she received many pieces of jewellery as gifts from Dodi Fayed.
+During the final months of the princess's life, she received many pieces of jewellery as gifts from Dodi Fayed.
 She received a necklace, a pair of earrings, a bracelet, a brooch and a watch which were all matching.
 She also received a Bulgari yellow gold and diamond band which she called a "friendship ring".